argilla-io/argilla/README.md

 - Close the gap between production data and data collection activities
 - Auto-monitoring for major NLP libraries and pipelines (spaCy, Hugging Face, FlairNLP)
 - ASGI middleware for HTTP endpoints
-- Rubrix Metrics to understand data and model issues, like entity consistency for NER models
+- Argilla Metrics to understand data and model issues, like entity consistency for NER models
 - Integrated with Kibana for custom dashboards

 ### Team workspaces